 First things first, you need to determine how long your torso is before you start shopping for a new backpack.
 This is less important for smaller day backpacks, but with your larger packs you could potentially cause yourself a lot of discomfort during what should be a great time in the outdoors.

-To measure your torso at home, follow these steps;
+To measure your torso length at home, follow these steps:

 - Tilt your chin down so that the C7 vertebra at the base of your neck protrudes.
 This is the end point of your measurement.